 What This Means for A Classroom Teacher

-As a teacher, you may also notice a positive change in your teaching style.
-One difference found in the review was that using longer wait time allows greater flexibility in teachers’ responses as well as a greater continuity in the development of ideas.
-You may also begin to ask more complex questions.
+You might also notice a positive change in your teaching style.
+Researchers in the review found that using longer wait times allowed greater flexibility in teachers’ responses as well as a greater continuity in the development of ideas.

 Your expectations for your students may also change.
-The researchers also found that as students who were previously less involved became more engaged with the class, the teacher’s expectations for them also changed.
-This may then motivate the student further allowing them to perform to their greatest potential.
+Researchers found that as students who were previously less involved became more engaged with the class, their teacher’s expectations for them changed.
+As teachers’ expectations has a significant impact on students’ performance, having higher expectations can motivate students further and help them perform to their greatest potential.

-Lastly, having longer wait times can also benefit students with Special Educational Needs (SEN).
-Within another study, it was found that having a 5-second wait time gave students the time to fundamentally process the question being asked.
+Having longer wait times was found to benefit all students.
+In this study, researchers found that having a 5-second wait time gave Special Educational Needs (SEN) students the time to fundamentally process the question being asked.